artur-ciocanu/launch.en/help/extension-dev/turbine.md

 Whether tag debugging is currently enabled.

 If you are simply attempting to log messages, it's unlikely you will need to use this.
-Instead, always log messages using `turbine.logger` and tags will ensure your messages are only printed to the console when tag debugging is enabled.
+Instead, always log messages using `turbine.logger` to ensure your messages are only printed to the console when tag debugging is enabled.

 ### [!DNL getDataElementValue]